 • Chicken Broth, Chicken Stock, or Vegetable Broth

-• Optional, though a delicious addition – Ham hocks, diced ham, smoked turkey legs, or smoked turkey necks.
+• To Season the Greens – AKA the flavor – Smoked Ham hocks, diced ham, smoked turkey legs, smoked turkey wings, or smoked turkey necks.

 • For Serving – My husband loves to add a few dashes of pepper vinegar to his greens, and others like to add hot sauce or a sprinkle of Cajun seasoning!